 3. Promote and share your post across your social media channels.

-4. Double check your shortlinks i.e bitly/bufly are directing to your post – Click on them and see.
-Just one incorrect number or letter can cause a “page not found error” (this has happened to me previously and before I could correct it, the post had been retweeted).
+4. Double check your social media shortlinks i.e bitly/bufly are directing to your post – Click on them and see.
+Just one incorrect number or letter can cause a “page not found error” (this has happened to me previously, and before I could correct it, the post had been retweeted).

-5. Pin your new post image to your blog board on Pinterest.
+5. Pin your new post image to your blog board, and group boards on Pinterest.
 Also, pin it to a few other relevant boards you might have.